 LOT CLOSING The College may need to temporarily close a parking lot for a special event, snow removal, or a necessary repair.
 Lot closings will generally be posted 24 hours in advance.
-If a driver fails to move a vehicle after signs have been posted, the vehicle may be towed at the registered owner’s expense.
+If a driver fails to move a vehicle after signs have been posted, the vehicle will be ticketed and issued a fine, and may be relocated or towed at the registered owner’s expense.
 Campus Security will attempt to notify the owner before towing a vehicle, but it is the owner’s responsibility to move the vehicle in accordance with the posted deadline.
 A person who will be off campus for several days may wish to leave a set of keys with a trusted friend who will be remaining on campus in case it becomes necessary for the car to be moved.

 VIOLATIONS AND FINES Students: Fines are payable at the Office of Student Financial Services in Goebel Hall.
 Fines that are not immediately paid will be added to a student’s account.
 Please note that until the account is paid in full, grades and transcripts will be withheld, and one may not register for the next term or graduate.